gvwilson/thirdbit/_posts/2018/12/2018-12-12-twelve-percent.md

 1. Should the license key be a link to a license rather than an acronym?
 1. The "Requirements" field in `lesson.md` is designed to specify packages and tools but not things like "access to a yottabyte of temporary storage".
+1. We'll need to provide "export to XYZ" to make incorporation into various LMSes easy.
 1. Is it too geeky to suggest adding a `<link type="application/lesson+yaml".../>` header to lessons' home pages?
-   Yes?
+   It is?
 OK.

 ## Next Steps

-I'm grateful to Mike Caulfield, Alyson Indrunas, David Wiley Udell, Bracken Mosbacker, Mine Çetinkaya-Rundel, Garrett Grolemund, Alison Hill, and Jon Udell for their comments, and to Peter Quill for show us all that
+I'm grateful to Mike Caulfield, Alyson Indrunas, David Wiley Udell, Bracken Mosbacker, Mine Çetinkaya-Rundel, Garrett Grolemund, Alison Hill, Jon Udell, and Neal Davis for their comments, and to Peter Quill for show us all that
 [you only need twelve percent of a plan](https://www.youtube.com/watch?v=XC8qrH3Zwog) to save the world.